DianelaOB/multirun_animal_pose_estimation_robustness/README.md

 ├── notebooks/         # Google Colab notebook containing the complete study.
 ├── models/            # Saved U-Net checkpoints.
 ├── results/           # Quantitative CSV files and summary statistics.
-├── figures/           # Generated figures.
+├── figures/           # Generated robustness figures.
-└── reports/           # Final report.
+└── reports/           # Final report generated from the notebook.
 ```

-Running the notebook from beginning to end automatically:
+Executing the notebook from beginning to end automatically:

-- downloads and prepares the original Neuromatch dataset;
+- Downloads and prepares the original Neuromatch dataset.
-- installs any additional packages required for the extended analyses when needed;
+- Installs any additional packages required for the extended analyses when needed.
-- trains five independent U-Net models;
+- Trains five independent U-Net models.
-- evaluates baseline and perturbed conditions;
+- Evaluates baseline and perturbed conditions.
-- computes quantitative robustness metrics and landmark-level analyses;
+- Computes landmark localization error, Percentage of Correct Keypoints (PCK), landmark-level analyses, paired comparisons, and summary statistics.
-- generates robustness figures, CSV files, and statistical summaries;
+- Generates robustness figures and CSV files.
-- exports the trained model checkpoints, the final Word report, and a ZIP archive containing all generated outputs.
+- Exports the trained model checkpoints, the final Word report, and a ZIP archive containing all generated outputs.

+---

 # Acknowledgements

-This work was completed as part of the **Neuromatch Academy Deep Learning** program, July 2026.
+This work was completed as part of the **Neuromatch Academy Deep Learning** program (July 2026).

-I gratefully acknowledge Neuromatch Academy for providing the original notebook, dataset, training and educational materials on which this project is based.
+I gratefully acknowledge Neuromatch Academy for providing the lectures, educational materials, original notebook, and dataset that served as the foundation for this project.